-- The Deans - Dean of the School of medicine oversees and manages the functions of the school of medicine, including the development of strategic initiatives, and participates in the long-term planning and policy setting of the university.
+- The Deans - Dean of the School of medicine oversees and manages the functions of the school of medicine, including the development of strategic initiatives, and participates in the long-term planning and policy setting of the university. - Dean of Students (or Dean for Student Affairs) is involved with student advocacy; creating, disseminating, and implementing institutional policies and procedures; representing the institution and medical profession to students; advising students; and serving as a role model for students.

-- Dean of Students (or Dean for Student Affairs) is involved with student advocacy; creating, disseminating, and implementing institutional policies and procedures; representing the institution and medical profession to students; advising students; and serving as a role model for students. - The Ombudsperson provides a safe, welcoming, confidential, and unbiased resource for students to relay their concerns and explore options available to them for informal resolution within the School of Medicine.
+- The Ombudsperson provides a safe, welcoming, confidential, and unbiased resource for students to relay their concerns and explore options available to them for informal resolution within the School of Medicine.
 The ombudsperson assists medical and graduate students and postdocs with resolving conflicts and issues that arise in the course of their education and training that they believe have not or cannot be addressed within their academic department.
 The ombudsperson can help mediate conflicts and provides information about institutional policies related to the student's issues, including the University's grievance procedures.
 The ombudsperson directs students and postdocs to further resources on campus as appropriate.
-A detailed explanation of their role and a list of School of Medicine Ombudsperson's can be found at https://www.gradstudies.pitt.edu/about/school-ombudspersons - The Professionalism Working Group a designated group of faculty members well-versed in professionalism standards and the educational program.
+A detailed explanation of their role and a list of School of Medicine Ombudsperson's can be found at Ombuds Office | School of Medicine | University of Pittsburgh. - The Professionalism Working Group a designated group of faculty members well-versed in professionalism standards and the educational program (n= 8-10).
 Subsets of this group (n=3-5) will be called upon to review reported lapses of professional behavior if they are recurrent or of moderate-major in severity.
-They will review the circumstances of the behavior and present a recommendation for remediation or dismissal at the next meeting of the Committee on Student Promotions. - The Committee on Student Promotions consists of elected member, ex-officio members, and one representative from each of the preclinical course blocks and clerkships.
-The committee meets at a minimum 5 times per year for the purpose of officially promoting each class of students, based on academic performance and/or to recommend disposition of unsatisfactory students to correct their deficiencies.
-For the full policy on the committee, please refer to https://www.omed.pitt.edu/sites/default/files/updated policy on structure and function of the committee on student promotions.pdf - The Office of Student Conduct (https://www.studentaffairs.pitt.edu/conduct/) is a University-wide office that promotes good citizenship by educating students on behavioral expectations at the University of Pittsburgh.
+They will review the circumstances of the behavior and present a recommendation for remediation or dismissal at the next meeting of the Committee on Student Promotions. - The Committee on Student Promotions consists of elected members, ex-officio members, and one representative from each of the preclerkship course blocks and clerkships.
+The committee meets 5 times per year for the purpose of officially promoting each class of students, based on academic performance and/or to recommend disposition of unsatisfactory students to correct their deficiencies. - The Office of Student Conduct is a University-wide office that promotes good citizenship by educating students on behavioral expectations at the University of Pittsburgh.
 They oversee impartial judicial procedures and opportunities for personal development and improvement when the University Student Code of Conduct is violated.